Strategies for Repairing Pugged Pastures

 Rotational vs. Continuous Grazing

 In Kentucky, having cattle that graze is how many farmers provide additional income for their families.
 Continuous grazing has been the traditional way to graze cattle over generations, but there may be a way to improve your grazing system and make your operation more profitable.
-An alternative to continuous grazing is a method called rotational grazing .
-Each farm is different, and a grazing system that works for your neighbor may not work for you.
+An alternative to continuous grazing is a method called rotational grazing.

 Managing Legumes in Spring Pasture for Bloat